ygrayne/oberon-epo/README.md

 Note the copyrights and most importantly the ALL CAPs disclaimers in the file COPYRIGHT.md and possibly the single source files!

-## Directory: oberon

-The Oberon modules.
+## Projects and Systems

+Each project directory contains all changed and added Oberon and Verilog modules for a specific system, with the original, unchanged ones in 'lib-base'.
+There's an additional README file inside each directory with further information.

 ### lib-base

-The baseline Oberon modules.

-### lib-ext1

-The modules for hardware "ext1" with Calltrace, both changed baseline and new modules.
+The baseline Oberon and Verilog modules.

-### demo

-Demo programs.

-### config

-Astrobe IDE config files.
-They may or may not work your system, depending on the IDE installation and configuration.

-## Directory: hardware

-The Verilog modules or other hardware-sepcific files.

-### lib-base
+### arty-a7-100-base

-The baseline Verilog modules.

-### arty-a7-100-base: baseline EPO 8.0 (original)

-The baseline Embedded Project Oberon platform for Arty A7-100.
+The Verilog modules to build the base Embedded Project Oberon v8.0 system for the Digilent Arty A7-100.

-### arty-a7-100-ext1: add Calltrace
+### arty-a7-100-calltrace

-The Verilog modules adding the Calltrace feature, both changed baseline and new modules.
+The Oberon and Verilog modules to build the system with the Calltrace feature for the Digilent Arty A7-100.

 See [Stack Trace](https://www.astrobe.com/forum/viewtopic.php?f=13&t=747) in the Astrobe forum.

+### cv-sk-base (coming soon)

+The Verilog modules to build the base Embedded Project Oberon v8.0 system for the Terasic Cyclone V GX Starter Kit.

+It runs the stock SD card image file as provided with Astrobe for RISC5.

+## Tools

+* Astrobe for RISC5: v8.0.0
+* Vivado: version 2022.2
+* Quartus Prime: version 22.1 std Lite Edition